 Open up Outlook – click on Tools – Account Settings and then click on the little ‘new’ icon to add a new account.
 We select the first option and click ‘next.’

-Here we add our name, email address, type in and confirm the password.
-Make sure that you check the box ‘Manually configure server settings or additional server types’ or Outlook will go off and try and fail to auto-configure your account.
+Here we add our name and email address, type it in, and confirm the password.
+Make sure you check the box ‘Manually configure server settings or additional server types,’ or Outlook will go off and try and fail to auto-configure your account.
 Click ‘next.’

 Select ‘Internet E-mail’ and click ‘next.’

-On this screen, we need to ensure that the settings are set to POP3 for Account Type.
+On this screen, we need to ensure that the account type is set to POP3, and we may proceed.

 Outgoing mail server SMTP set to smtp.googlemail.com

-We’re almost there we just have to tell Outlook which ports to use – click on ‘More Settings.’
+We’re almost there; we just have to tell Outlook which ports to use – click on.’

 Select the ‘Outgoing Server’ tab.
-‘My outgoing server (SMTP) requires authentication’ must be checked.
+‘It is necessary to authenticate my SMTP server before sending messages.
 Select ‘Use same settings as my incoming mail server.’
 Then click on the ‘Advanced’ tab.

-Make sure the incoming server is set to port 995, the outgoing to 465, check the box ‘This server requires an encrypted connection (SSL) and select SSL from the drop-down next to ‘Use the following type of encrypted connection:.’
+Ensure the incoming server is set to port 995, the outgoing to 465; check the box ‘This server requires an encrypted connection (SSL) and select SSL from the drop-down next to ‘Use the following type of encrypted connection:.’

-If we now click on the ‘Test Account Settings’ we should see the following.
-You can now send and receive emails on your pc, via your website/domain name using google email’s service.
+If we now click on the ‘Test Account Settings,’ we should see the following.
+You can now send and receive emails on your pc via your website or domain name using Google’s email service.